Reference

 oxp install @publisher/slug --json # machine-readable output

-oxp install --from oxp://publisher/slug # from deep link
+oxp install --from oxp://publisher/slug # install from deep link

 FlagDescription